Cutting Edge Lesson In Action 1

 Key Questions

-Q) Who were some of the first non-Maori newcomers to Aotearoa and why did they come?
+Q) Who were some of the first non-Māori newcomers to Aotearoa, and what were their reasons for coming?

 Q) How and why was metal adapted for use by Māori in the early 1800s?